 ∆TC,c = 1.5dB when NOTE 3 in Table 6.2.1-1 in 38.101-1 applies for a serving cell c, otherwise ∆TC,c = 0 dB ;

+MPRc and A-MPRc for serving cell c are specified in clause 6.2.2 and clause 6.2.3, respectively;

+∆MPRc is applied for serving cell c as specified in table 6.2.2.1-1 when Relative channel bandwidth criteria can’t be met.
+Unless otherwise stated, ∆MPRc is set to zero when Relative channel bandwidth criteria can be met.
+Relative channel bandwidth criteria is specified in sub-clause 6.2.2.

-MPRc and A-MPRc for serving cell c are specified in clause 6.2.2 and clause 6.2.3, respectively;∆TRxSRS is applied when UE transmits SRS to other than first SRS port when the SRS-TxSwitch capability is indicated as '1T2R', '1T4R' or, '1T4R/2T4R' with UE configured with 4 SRS resources in the SRS resource set, and when UE transmits SRS to other than first or second SRS port when the SRS-TxSwitch capability is indicated as '2T4R' or '1T4R/2T4R' with the UE configured with 2 SRS resources in the SRS resource set.
+∆TRxSRS is applied when UE transmits SRS to other than first SRS port when the SRS-TxSwitch capability is indicated as '1T2R', '1T4R' or, '1T4R/2T4R' with UE configured with 4 SRS resources in the SRS resource set, and when UE transmits SRS to other than first or second SRS port when the SRS-TxSwitch capability is indicated as '2T4R' or '1T4R/2T4R' with the UE configured with 2 SRS resources in the SRS resource set.
 The value of ∆TRxSRS is 4.5dB for n79 and 3 dB for bands whose FUL_high is lower than the FUL_low of n79.

 For other SRS transmissions ∆TRxSRS is zero;